romitjain/romitjain.github.io/index.md

 Printing hello world seems a fitting introductory page to a `(almost)` dev's website.

 Hi, I am Romit.
 I have created this website to share some of my ideas/ramblings.
-These are sometimes unfinished and evolves continuosly.
+These are sometimes unfinished and evolves continuously.
 I have two major goals with this website
 1. Crystallize my thought process.
 Writing helps in this.
-2. Share my learnings and failures.
-A way for giving back to the internet (from where I have learned almost everything!).
+2. Share my learning and failures.
+A way for me to give back to the internet (from where I have learned almost everything!).

 You can learn more about me [here]({% link _writings/about.md %}) or start by reading some of my tips [here]({% link _writings/diy_productivity/index.md %}).